PC Slow After Windows Update? Here Are 8 Ways to Fix That

 Windows updates bring new features along with several bug fixes.
 However, they are often known to bring new bugs that could slow down your PC.
 Several users have reported that the latest Windows update has slowed down their PCs.

 If you are also experiencing the same issue and are looking for ways to fix the slowdown of your PC after the Windows update, then you are in the right place.
-Because in this guide, we will show you how to do that in some simple steps.
+This guide will show you how to do that in some simple steps.
 Let us get right into it.

 Why has the Windows update slowed down my PC?